How Sleep-Disordered Breathing Can Severely Damage Your Body and Brain –

 In complex sleep apnea, the person suffers from a combination of OSA and CSA.
 CompSA sufferers experience a partial or full collapse of the throat resulting in an obstruction.
 Also, the brain fails to send signals to organs that regulate breathing.

-Harmful Effects of SDB to the Brain
+Harmful Effects of SDB on the Brain

 Sleep apnea sufferers fail to go through regenerative sleep cycles completely.
 Instead, breathing stops in mid-cycle for about ten seconds for up to 120 times or more in one hour.
 As a result, the brain starves for oxygen.
 Oxygen deprivation damages the brain.
 In some cases, the injury is so severe that repair is unlikely.